Introduction

 What is BLVM?

 BLVM is compiler-like infrastructure for Bitcoin implementations.
-The Orange Paper is the mathematical specification (IR). blvm-consensus implements those rules; BLVM Specification Lock and tests check the code against the spec.
-See compiler-like architecture in the glossary.
+The Orange Paper is the mathematical specification (IR), readable by mathematicians without implementation code. blvm-consensus implements those rules; BLVM Specification Lock (Z3), differential testing, fuzzing, and tests check the code against the spec.
+See compiler-like architecture, Formal Verification, and the six-layer stack.

 Documentation Structure